ndaniell/EEQ/README.md

-# EEQ
+# Embedded Event Queue (EEQ)
 [![ci](https://github.com/ndaniell/EEQ/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/ndaniell/EEQ/actions/workflows/ci.yml)

-Embedded Event Queue

-This library provides a C implementation of a Event Queue.
-An Event is a message style structure, represented by an identifier followed by accompanying data.
-The size of the event data can be dynamic.
-To avoid memory fragmentation associated with heap allocation and to minimize the memory footprint the library utilizes a circular buffer backend.
-The library ensure contiguous memory for events and allows the user to specify memory alignment for events.
-This is done using padding within the circular buffer which is consumed during a get.
-Memory is provided during initialization.
-The library leverages atomics to achieve a thread safe solution using single producer single consumer, but can be disabled.
-If multiple producers is desired a lock and unlock function can be provided via configuration to provide a write lock during a put.
+This library offers a C implementation for an Event Queue, where an Event is defined as a message-style structure comprising an identifier and associated data.
+The size of this event data can vary dynamically.
+To reduce memory fragmentation from heap allocation and minimize the memory footprint, the library employs a circular buffer backend.
+It ensures contiguous memory allocation for events and permits user-specified memory alignment through padding within the circular buffer, utilized during retrieval.
+Memory allocation occurs during initialization.
+For thread safety, the library utilizes atomics to support a single producer-single consumer model, which can be optionally disabled.
+For scenarios requiring multiple producers, the library can be configured to include lock and unlock functions, ensuring a write lock during data insertion.

 ## Initialize
 ```c